RapidSoftwareSolutions/Marketplace-Postmark-Package/README.md

 ## Postmark.sendEmail
-This endpoint is solely responsible for sending emails with Postmark through a specific server.
+Send single email.This endpoint is solely responsible for sending emails with Postmark through a specific server.

 | Field                   | Type       | Description
 |-------------------------|------------|----------